 Floors: Carpeted hallways; vinyl tile/sheet vinyl in bedrooms

 Furniture: Each student will have a bunkable bed that can be adjusted (or flipped) for height, a dresser, a desk and desk chair, and a bookcase.
-Closets are wardrobe style.
-Soft seating is available in building lounges.
+Closets are built in and not moveable.
+Soft seating is available in building lounges